-Scott, D.M., Joyce, C.B. and Burnside, N.G.
-(2008) The influence of habitat and landscape on small mammals in Estonian coastal wetlands Estonian Journal of Ecology, 57 (4). pp. 279-295.
+Scott, Dawn, Joyce, Christopher and Burnside, Niall (2008) The influence of habitat and landscape on small mammals in Estonian coastal wetlands Estonian Journal of Ecology, 57 (4). pp. 279-295.
 ISSN 1736-602XFull text not available from this repository.

 We investigated the influence of habitat type and landscape composition on small mammal relative abundance and diversity in coastal wetlands in western Estonia.
 Seventy live-trap lines in eight representative habitats, across six wetlands revealed seven species.
 The most diverse habitats were reed bed and scrub woodland, whereas tall grasslands had the highest biomass.
 Short grass was low in species richness and relative abundance.
 Small mammal relative abundance, richness, and biomass were positively correlated with tall grass and mosaic habitats and negatively correlated with lower shore habitats and bare ground.
 Our study indicates potential nature conservation conflicts between small mammals and other biodiversity priorities in wetlands.

 |Uncontrolled Keywords:||diversity, Estonia, habitat, landscape, small mammals, wet grasslands.|

 |Subjects:||F000 Physical Sciences > F800 Physical Geography and Environmental Sciences > F890 Geographical and Environmental Sciences not elsewhere classified|